Daylight Saving Time 2017: When Do You Change The Clocks?

 — me (@GlenBrown15) February 8, 2017

 Daylight Saving Time 2017 means the beginning of an extra hour of sunlight this year.
-However, more and more states are wanting out of the time change as one online petition is asking the U.S. Congress to do away with the time change.
+However, more and more states want out of the time change, and one online petition is asking the U.S. Congress to do away with the time change.

 “It’s an antiquated practice that only aggravates people,” the petition reads.
 “As it is Arizona, Hawaii, Puerto Rico, Guam, the Virgin Islands and America Samoa do not participate in this practice.”